Passing Dependencies

 }

-The setter call is defined in the DI container configuration in section setup.
-Also here the automatic passing of dependencies is used by autowiring:
+The setter call is defined in the DI container configuration in the setup key.
+Here too, automatic dependency provision via autowiring is used:

 services: